 Renovating your New York City apartment (congrats!) involves more than finding a reputable contractor and choosing your palette and appliances.
 It also typically requires you to relocate, at least while the bulk of the work is being done—and your kitchen and bathroom are off-limits.

-Although there are some landlords that will rent furnished apartments directly to tenants on a short-term basis, the overwhelming majority of buildings still have a one-year minimum and exact a stiff penalty for early termination, says Horigan.
+Although there are some landlords that will rent furnished apartments directly to tenants on a short-term basis, the overwhelming majority of buildings still have a one-year minimum.

-Even condo buildings that once permitted short-term tenants are cutting back after the negative publicity surrounding Airbnb, says Dylan Pichulik of XL Property, which manages individual condos and co-ops for investor owners.
-"Most condos will say rental leases need to be for at least six months to a year,” he says.
-If a condo owner says the apartment is available for a shorter period, “ask to see the condo board’s bylaws to confirm it’s okay."
-You wouldn’t want to the board to put the kibosh on your stay partway through.
+Still, that’s likely to be a very small smattering of buildings.
+Many buildings will say rental leases need to be for at least six months to a year.
+If an owner says their apartment is available for a shorter period, ask to see the building’s bylaws to confirm it’s okay.
+You wouldn’t want to the building to put the kibosh on your stay partway through.

-Thanks to the influx of hosting sites and industry disruptors like Sonder and Blueground, New Yorkers looking for short-term rentals have greater options today than in the past.
-Even corporate housing providers are dropping their prices to stay competitive in this new and lucrative space, says Horigan.
+Thanks to the influx of hosting sites and industry disruptors like Sonder and Blueground, New Yorkers looking for short-term rentals have more options today than in the past.
+Even corporate housing, where prices have dropped to stay competitive, is an option.

 Keep the above in mind and use these seven methods for finding the best short-term rental while you renovate your NYC apartment.